CSCfi/csc-user-guide/docs/apps/r-env.md

 #### Interactive use

 To interactively use R on Puhti's compute nodes, first open a shell session on the `interactive` partition using the `sinteractive` command.
-As an example, the following command would launch a session with 8 GiB of memory and 100 GiB of local scratch space.
+As an example, the following command would launch a session with 8 GB of memory and 100 GB of local scratch space.
 It is also possible to specify the number of cores and the running time among other options ([see the `sinteractive` documentation](../computing/running/interactive-usage.md)).
+Maximal reservations in the `interactive` partition include: 1 core, 16 GB of memory, 7 days of time and 160 GB of local scratch space.

 ```bash
 sinteractive -p <project> --mem 8000 --tmp 100